Nicholas J. Cifarelli: Private practice career

-Bioethics Advisory Committee
+Bioethics advisory committee

-He became well known in 1984 when he pioneered the first Bioethics Advisory Committee in the United States at the San Gabriel Valley Medical Center.
+He became well known in 1984 when he pioneered the first bioethics advisory committee in the United States at the San Gabriel Valley Medical Center.
 Cifarelli maintained a "pull the plug" mentality throughout his medical career.
 He believed the patient and their family should not have to suffer through debilitating illnesses when there was no quality of life.

 Sculpture

 Sculpture was one of Cifarelli's passions.
 Cifarelli completed a lifelike sculpture of Rudolf Nureyev, the world-renowned ballet dancer; the head was presented to Nureyev at the Greek Theatre (Los Angeles).
-Some of Cifarelli's work has also been showcased at The Sculptors III Gallery in Palm Springs, CA.
+Some of Cifarelli's work has also been showcased at The Sculptors III Gallery in Palm Springs, California.

 Death

-Cifarelli died Christmas Day, 2005 after battling an illness.
-At the time of his diagnosis he stated that he did not want to be put on life support which reflected the views that he stressed during his career.
-Previous to his death he resided in San Marino, CA with his family.
+Cifarelli died Christmas Day, 2005, after battling an illness.
+At the time of his diagnosis he stated that he did not want to be put on life support, which reflected the views that he stressed during his career.
+Previous to his death he resided in San Marino, California, with his family.